austingibb/open_hoche/README.md

 # WELCOME TO OPEN HOCHE
 Open HOCHE stands for Open Hierarchical Object Classification & Heuristics Engine.

 Classify anything you want in an open-ended ambiguous fashion.
-Handling ambiguity is part of the design.
+An algorithm for traversing large heirarchical datasets using LLMs, or advanced AI models.

 # Etymology